Our Position

 Background

 In 2021, agricultural loans were extended by over 4,000 banks while 67 FCS institutions held agricultural loans.
-However, the FCS now holds 22 percent more farm loans than banks due to their rapid growth in tax-free real estate lending, which increased by 45 percent and $45 billion between 2015 to 2020, a growth rate over twice that of commercial banks.
-Congress should pass legislation similar to ECORA (H.R.
-1977 / S. 2202) from the previous Congress (to be renamed the “Access to Credit for our Rural Economy Act of 2023” (ACRE) in the 118th Congress) to address this disparity.
+However, the FCS now holds more farm loans than banks due to their rapid growth in tax-free real estate lending, which increased by approximately 60 percent and $63 billion between 2016 to 2022, a growth rate over twice that of commercial banks.
+Congress should pass the “Access to Credit for our Rural Economy (ACRE) Act (H.R.
+3139 / S. 2371) to address this disparity.

 Farm Credit System.
 As the only GSE competing directly against private lenders the FCS was granted tax and funding advantages by Congress to serve bona-fidefarmers and ranchers and a narrow group of farm-related businesses that provide on-farm services.